mp-584 - Medical Policies - Alabama

-For individuals who have recurrent CDI refractory to antibiotic therapy who receive FMT, the evidence includes randomized controlled trials (RCTs), multiple systematic reviews, and observational studies.
-Relevant outcomes are symptoms, change in disease status, and treatment-related morbidity.
+For individuals who have recurrent CDI refractory to antibiotic therapy who receive FMT, the evidence includes RCTs, multiple systematic reviews, and observational studies.
+The relevant outcomes are symptoms, change in disease status, and treatment-related morbidity.
 The RCTs found that FMT was more effective than standard treatment or placebo for patients with recurrent CDI.
 Other RCTs did not find the superiority of any route of administration over another or the superiority of fresh versus frozen feces.
 Case reports and case series have reported high rates of resolution of recurrent CDI following treatment with FMT.
 Few treatment-related adverse events have been reported.
 The evidence is sufficient to determine that the technology results in a meaningful improvement in the net health outcome.

-For individuals who have inflammatory bowel disease who receive FMT, a largescale systematic review and meta-analysis, the evidence includes two RCTs in patients with ulcerative colitis as well as observational studies.
-Relevant outcomes are symptoms, change in disease status, and treatment-related morbidity.
+For individuals who have IBD who receive FMT, a largescale systematic review and meta-analysis, the evidence includes two RCTs in patients with UC, as well as observational studies.
+The relevant outcomes are symptoms, change in disease status, and treatment-related morbidity.
 Two small RCTs on FMT for treatment of ulcerative colitis were discontinued due to futility, and data analyzed for patients already enrolled.
 One trial found a statistically significant higher remission rate after active FMT than after a control intervention, but this trial had few patients in remission (n=11) and short follow-up (seven weeks).
 The other trial reported no difference in remission rates.
 Data on a small number of patients with Crohn disease are available; there are no controlled studies of FMT in this population.
 The evidence is insufficient to determine the effects of the technology on health outcomes.

-For individuals who have pouchitis, irritable bowel syndrome, constipation, or metabolic syndrome who receive FMT, the evidence includes a small number of case series and/or case reports.
-Relevant outcomes are symptoms, change in disease status, and treatment-related morbidity.
+For individuals who have pouchitis, constipation, MDRO infection, or metabolic syndrome who receive FMT, the evidence includes a small number of case series and RCTs.
+The relevant outcomes are symptoms, change in disease status, and treatment-related morbidity.
 Data are available for only small numbers of patients and there is a lack of comparative studies.
+Current comparative studies are small and either do not report clinical outcomes or fail to demonstrate a significant benefit.
 The evidence is insufficient to determine the effects of the technology on health outcomes.

 PRACTICE GUIDELINES AND POSITION STATEMENTS

-In 2013, the American College of Gastroenterology published a guideline on diagnosis, treatment, and prevention of CDIs.
+The American College of Gastroenterology (2013) published a guideline on diagnosis, treatment, and prevention of CDIs.
 The guideline addressed fecal microbiota transplant for treatment of three or more CDI recurrences, as follows:

 “If there is a third recurrence after a pulsed vancomycin regimen, fecal microbiota transplant (FMT) should be considered.
 (Conditional recommendation, moderate-quality evidence)”

-For treatment of one to two CDI recurrences, the guidelines recommended:
+For the treatment of one to two CDI recurrences, the guidelines recommended: